alexdrk/10tabs/README.md

 TODO
 ----
-when you reach the limit and for example open a link in a new tab it doesn't open instead it just redirects you to a new tab - have to fix this
+*when you reach the limit and for example open a link in a new tab it doesn't open instead it just redirects you to a new tab - have to fix this *packaged version .. until then go to extensions load unpacked extension